 What it does is heat the food to an extreme extent causing the cooking reactions to start.
 This is also the reason due to which the foods start to turn brown.
 Simply put your uncooked food on the tray and slide it in the fryer.
 Depending on the model of your fryer you might have the option to control temperature and duration.

 The air fryer will draw in air from the top, heat it, pass it around your food to initiate the cooking and then finally exhaust the used air through the vent.

 Air Fryer Smells Like Plastic

-Here are a few reasons why this happens:
+Here are a few reasons why this (air fryer smell like plastic) happens:

 - Most air fryers come with a protective coating over the plastic.
 This coating can give off a plastic smell upon heating.

 - Since manufacturers don’t get enough time to test run the fryers too many times, therefore, the plastic smell sticks to the very first batch of food that you fry in it.
 Sometimes the smell lasts up to the first 4-5 batches.

 - Many mechanical parts of the fryer such as the venting fan are plastic molds.
 During the first few usages, these parts may overheat and release the plastic fume that everyone complains about.

 - Other reasons include lack of maintenance/cleaning, improper usage, or even factory defects.